cultural-impact-of-warfare

 European Contact and the Introduction of Muskets

-European whalers, sealers, and traders began visiting New Zealand’s coasts in the late 18th century.
-The first recorded musket acquisition by Māori was around 1805, when Ngāpuhi chief Te Pahi obtained a few from a visiting ship.
-However, the large‑scale trade of muskets for flax and timber really accelerated after 1810.
-By the 1820s, many northern tribes had become heavily armed, and the demand for muskets spread southward.
-The Musket Wars—conventionally dated from 1807 to 1842—were a direct result of this technological disruption, as tribes armed with firearms launched devastating campaigns against their neighbours.
+European whalers, sealers, and traders began visiting New Zealand’s coasts in the late eighteenth century.
+The first recorded musket acquisition by Māori occurred around 1805, when Ngāpuhi chief Te Pahi obtained a few from a visiting ship.
+However, large-scale trade in muskets for flax and timber accelerated dramatically after 1810.
+By the 1820s, northern tribes had become heavily armed, and demand for muskets spread southward.
+The Musket Wars — conventionally dated from 1807 to 1842 — were a direct consequence of this technological disruption, as tribes armed with firearms launched devastating campaigns against their neighbours.

 The Spark: Ngāpuhi’s Early Campaigns